agnesoft/agdb/agdb_web/pages/en-US/docs/references/queries.md

 Note that you cannot manually abort, rollback or commit the transaction.
 These are handled by the database itself based on the result of the closure.
 If it's `Ok` the transaction will be committed (in case of the `mutable` queries as there is nothing to commit for `immutable` queries).
 If the result is `Err` the transaction will be rolled back.

-In both cases the result will be returned and the signature of the transaction methods allows for custom mapping of the default `Result<QueryResult, QueryError>` to an arbitrary `<T, E>` result-error pair.
+In both cases the result will be returned and the signature of the transaction methods allows for custom mapping of the default `Result<QueryResult, DbError>` to an arbitrary `<T, E>` result-error pair.

 Worth noting is that regular `exec / exec_mut` methods on the `Db` object are actually implemented as transactions.